marc0l92/obsidian-jira-issue/docs-gen/docs/configuration/rendering.md

 [Read more...](/docs/components/jira-search)

-## Dark mode
+## Color schema

-This setting allows you to enable the dark mode of the plugin.
+This setting allows you to enable the dark/light mode of the plugin components rendering.

 Examples: